aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/dbconnection/_index.md

 ```

-For the description of this property, please see \#getReconnectionMethodType().getReconnectionMethodType()
+For the description of this property, please see [getReconnectionMethodType()](../../com.aspose.cells/externalconnection\#getReconnectionMethodType--)

 **Parameters:**
 | Parameter | Type | Description |